Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

    | Hotkey:   None

-These commands will toggle the selection of the first or last control point(s) of the curve(s) in the object.
+These operators will toggle the selection of the first or last control point(s) of the curve(s) in the object.
 This is useful to quickly find the start of a curve (e.g. when using it as path...).